Zoë

 location of the Holy Trinity Heritage Centre is set in prominence

 overlooking medieval Carlingford in County Louth.
-And tonight
+And tonight the

-the former blessed site is host to a musical spectacular befitting
+former blessed site is host to a musical spectacular befitting the

-the Viking kings of old that once brushed its walls and peripheries.
+Viking kings of old that once brushed its walls and peripheries.

 In the welcome summer air of an Irish June evening, another County

-Louth attraction is preparing to unleash her amazing talent on
+Louth attraction is preparing to unleash her amazing talent on the

-to rousing applause.
+fiddle playing extraordinaire, emerges to rousing applause.

 Her endearing smile does little to hide her anticipation and excitement

 of the occasion.
-And it's evident too that the Dundalk lass is
+And it's evident too that the Dundalk lass is comfortable

-now preparing for her second outing, a live DVD featuring songs
+her second outing, a live DVD featuring songs and tunes both self-penned

-and tunes both self-penned and borrowed.
-Tonight, in the splendour
+and borrowed.
+Tonight, in the splendour of the restored Norman church,

-of the restored Norman church, she's filling the aisles with a
+she's filling the aisles with a repertoire of music and movement

-eye and ear of any traditional music aficionado.
-And what's to
+that's sure to please both the eye and ear of any traditional music

-be expected once the DVD hits the shelves?
-Well, for a start,
+aficionado.
+And what's to be expected once the DVD hits the shelves?

-how about the contribution of two of Ireland's best musicians
+Well, for a start, how about the contribution of two of Ireland's

-Robbie Harris on bodhran.
+guitar and Robbie Harris on bodhran.

 It proved to be the perfect pairing on the night as they skilfully